This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 300 degrees.

-• Cut the brisket in half, crosswise.
-Season the beef all over with the salt, pepper, and smoked paprika and using your hands, rub the seasoning into the meat evenly.
-Next, sprinkle the flour over the meat and rub into the meat so that it evenly coats the beef on all sides.
+• Cut the brisket in half crosswise.
+Season the beef evenly with salt, pepper, and smoked paprika and, using your hands, rub the seasoning into the meat evenly.
+Sprinkle the flour over the meat and rub into the meat so that it evenly coats the beef on all sides.

-• Heat the olive oil in a large dutch oven over medium heat.
-When hot, sear the beef (you’ll do this in two batches) so that it is golden brown on both sides, about 3 to 4 minutes per side.
-Transfer the browned meat to a plate and set aside until both pieces of the meat are browned.
+• Heat the olive oil in a large Dutch oven over medium heat.
+When hot, sear the beef, working in batches, until it is evenly golden brown, 3 to 4 minutes per side.
+Transfer the browned meat to a plate and set aside.

-• Add the onion, celery, carrot and garlic and cook, stirring, until the veggies are just tender, 5 to 7 minutes.
+• Add the onions, celery, carrots, and garlic and cook, stirring, until the veggies are just tender, 5 to 7 minutes.

 • Nestle the browned brisket into the sauce.
-Add the bay leaves.
-Using some kitchen twine, make a small bouquet of the thyme and rosemary by tying a little bow around sprigs.
-Add that to the sauce.
+Using some kitchen twine, make a small bouquet of the rosemary and thyme by tying a little bow around sprigs.
+Add the herb bundle and bay leaves to the pot.

 • Cover with a tight fitting lid and transfer to the oven.
 Bake until the brisket is fork tender, about 4 hours.

-• Transfer the cooked brisket to a large sheet pan and using two forks, shred the brisket.
+• Transfer the cooked brisket to a large sheet pan and use two forks to shred the brisket.
 Discard the bay leaves and the herb bouquet.
-Using a spoon, spoon out any excess fat that has accumulated at the top of the sauce.
-Place the shredded beef back into the pot and toss with the remaining sauce in the skillet.
+Using a spoon, remove any excess fat that has accumulated at the top of the sauce.
+Place the shredded beef back into the pot and toss with the remaining sauce.
+Serve and enjoy!

 Nutrition information is automatically calculated, so should only be used as an approximation.